AuriaShakil/AuriaShakil/README.md

 ## 🌟 My Journey
 I was raised in Karachi, Pakistan in a low-income family.
 My father, inspired by my grandfather’s passion for architecture, started a small construction business in 2009.
 Despite his hard work, he faced cash flow issues, profitability challenges, and high costs, and eventually had to shut it down after a few years.
 Business-oriented decision-making ran deep in my family — my uncles in the USA owned 7-Eleven stores and a Baskin Robbins franchise, but they too faced tough decisions and closed their businesses.
 Witnessing these challenges sparked my fascination with decision-making.

 I was first introduced to consulting during my apprenticeship in management consulting at Aon.
 This experience showed me how research and data analysis can guide organizations through complex problems.
-It also solidified my decision to pursue a degree in Information and Decision Sciences.
-Today, finding answers for businesses through research and telling stories with data has become a passion set in stone for me.
+It also inspired me to pursue a degree in Information and Decision Sciences.
+Today, helping organizations through research and telling stories with data has become one of my strongest drives.

 ## 🚀 About Me
 - 📍 Based in **Chicago, IL**